-Arlington County is authorized to levy transient occupancy tax at a maximum rate of five percent, provided the county's local license tax on facilities offering guest rooms rented out for continuous occupancy for fewer than 30 consecutive days does not exceed one percent of the gross receipts from these facilities.
-Arlington County is also authorized to impose an additional transient occupancy tax at a maximum rate of one-fourth of one percent of the amount of the charge for accommodations beginning July 1, 2016 and ending July 1, 2018.
+Arlington County is authorized to levy a transient occupancy tax at a maximum rate of five percent, provided the county's local license tax on facilities offering guest rooms rented out for continuous occupancy for fewer than 30 consecutive days does not exceed one percent of the gross receipts from these facilities.
+2018 Acts of Assembly, Chapter 611 extended the sunset date of Arlington County's authorization to impose an additional transient occupancy tax at a maximum rate of 0.25 percent of the amount of the charge for accommodations from July 1, 2018 to July 1, 2021.

 The counties of Chesterfield, Hanover, and Henrico may impose an additional transient occupancy tax not to exceed four percent.
-The revenues from the additional four percent must be used to promote tourism and travel in the Richmond Metropolitan area.
+The revenues from the additional four percent tax must be used to promote tourism and travel in the Richmond Metropolitan area.
 These localities may also impose an additional transient occupancy tax not to exceed two percent, the revenues from which must be used for the expansion of the Richmond Centre.
 These localities are also authorized to impose an additional transient occupancy tax not to exceed one percent.
 The revenues from the additional one percent tax must be used for the development and improvement of the Virginia Performing Arts Foundation's facilities in Richmond, for promoting the use of the Richmond Centre, and for promoting tourism and travel in the Richmond metropolitan area.

 The counties of James City and York are authorized to impose an additional transient occupancy tax not to exceed \$2 per room per night.
-The revenues from this additional tax will be used to promote tourism in the Historic Triangle area.
+The revenues from this additional tax must be used to promote tourism in the Historic Triangle area.

 Fairfax County may impose an additional two percent tax on the occupancy of any room.
-The revenues from this additional tax will be used to promote tourism in the county and to fund a Visitor's and Convention Bureau.
+The revenues from this additional tax must be used to promote tourism in the county and to fund a Visitor's and Convention Bureau.
 Any additional tax imposed in Fairfax County does not apply within the limits of any town located in Fairfax County unless the governing body of the town consents.

 Rockbridge County and the Cities of Lexington and Buena Vista may impose an additional transient occupancy tax at a rate not to exceed two percent.
-The revenues from this tax will be used to fund the Virginia Horse Center Foundation and the Virginia Equine Center Foundation.
+The revenues from this tax must be used to fund the Virginia Horse Center Foundation and the Virginia Equine Center Foundation.

 Bath County may impose an additional transient occupancy tax at a rate not to exceed two percent.
 One-half of the revenue from the tax must be designated and spent solely for tourism and travel.
-The remaining half must be designated and spent solely for the design, operation, construction, improvement, acquisition and debt of tourism facilities, historic sites, beautification projects, promotion of the arts, regional tourism marketing efforts, capital costs related to travel and transportation, public parks and recreation, and information centers.
+The remaining half must be designated and spent solely for the design, operation, construction, improvement, acquisition, and debt of tourism facilities, historic sites, beautification projects, promotion of the arts, regional tourism marketing efforts, capital costs related to travel and transportation, public parks and recreation, and information centers.